Sleight of Hand (album): Songs

 Armatrading gave an interview to Tracks magazine in June 1986 in which she explained the background and thoughts to the various songs on the album.

 "Reach Out" was released as a single.
 It is a Motown referenced song, referring back to the Four Tops' 1967 hit single "Reach Out I'll Be There" and their album Reach Out.

 The idea for "Angel Man" came from a film script Armatrading was sent and also from the fact that her younger brother, the actor Tony Armatrading, had appeared in the TV series Angels.

-"One More Chance" carries overtones of Princes' album 1999.
+"One More Chance" carries overtones of Prince's album 1999.

 "Jesse" is also based on a film script, though in an interview in 1988 with broadcaster Paul Gambaccini, Armatrading stated that she came to "hate" the song.
 The song was also released as a single, with its B-side "The River's on Fire" – not available on the album.

 "Don Juan" was Armatrading's favourite track because it is "romantic … a nice, soppy love song … and I like that."

 "Kind Words (And a Real Good Heart)" was released as a single in May 1986 but entered the UK Singles Chart for just one week, peaking at No. 81.
 It also reached No. 37 on the US Billboard Mainstream Rock chart.

 Critical reception

 In a contemporary review for the Los Angeles Times, critic Steve Hochman wrote that the album conveyed a "tough, vulnerable stance" through its melodies, rhythms and lyrics, and said that Armatrading had "found the best producer for her distinctive work: Joan Armatrading".

-In a retrospective review for AllMusic, critic Dave Connolly referred to Sleight of Hand as "a well crafted album [with] uncluttered production [and] expressiveness and energy", singling out the tracks "Russian Roulette", "Don Juan" and "Laurel and the Rose" for special mention, and giving the album a rating of 3 out of 5 stars.
+In a retrospective review for AllMusic, critic Dave Connolly referred to Sleight of Hand as "a well crafted album [with] uncluttered production [and] expressiveness and energy", singling out the tracks "Russian Roulette", "Don Juan" and "Laurel and the Rose" for special mention.

-Hugh Fielder of Sounds magazine said in a 1986 review that the song "One More Chance" was Armatrading's "most stunning song since 'Love and Affection'".
+Hugh Fielder of Sounds noted that, in contrast to much of Armatrading's earlier work, Sleight of Hand has "all the subtlety of a sledgehammer as it weaves somewhere between Pat Benatar and Streets of Fire".
+He believed the result was both a "break from the predictability of the last few albums" and a clear attempt to "break into the American market", with Armatrading sounding "fully committed [rather than] uncomfortable in these surroundings as you might expect".
+He singled out "One More Chance" as her "most stunning song" since "Love and Affection".

 Bass player Steve Greetham noted later that "[Armatrading's] acoustic guitar is amazing – absolutely amazing", and gave the opinion that if she focused on that instead of electric guitars and other instruments, she'd sell "a bucket-load".
 In this he echoed the sentiments of Mike Howlett, who had produced Secret Secrets.